-If you are in an emergency situation in Australia, you will need to know how to reach the local police, fire, or ambulance services.
-The local equivalent to the 911 emergency line in Australia is ooo from landline (112 on cell phone).
+If you have an emergency in Australia, you will need to know how to reach the local police, fire, or ambulance services.
+The local equivalent to the 911 emergency line in Australia is 000 from landline (112 on cell phone).
 We suggest you save this number in your cell phone in case you need it to use it quickly.

 The U.S. State Department also provides a list of 911 numbers abroad.
 Please note that in some countries there are different numbers for fire, police, and ambulance.
-Plan ahead and research numbers before you go.
+Plan and research numbers before you go.